tariqsenosy/burger-ingredient/README.md

 ### Repository Design Pattern

-The repository design pattern is employed to abstract the data access layer from the rest of the application.
-This pattern involves creating a set of classes that handle the interaction with the database.
-By using repositories, the application's core logic remains independent of the specific database technology, making it easier to switch to a different storage solution if needed.
-Additionally, the repository pattern facilitates unit testing by allowing the substitution of mock repositories in tests.
+The repository design pattern is utilized to separate the data access layer from the application's core logic.
+This involves creating dedicated classes responsible for database interactions.
+By employing repositories, the application gains independence from the underlying database technology, facilitating easier transitions to alternative storage solutions.
+Furthermore, the repository pattern promotes effective unit testing by enabling the use of mock repositories in testing scenarios.

-### Notifications

-The system includes a notification mechanism that triggers email alerts when ingredient stock levels fall below certain thresholds.
-These thresholds can be configured in a separate table to allow for dynamic adjustments.

-### Mail Queue, Jobs, and Events
+### Mail notifications

-To enhance the performance and responsiveness of the application, email notifications are processed asynchronously using Laravel's mail queue, jobs, and events.
-When the stock of an ingredient falls below a specified percentage, an event is fired.
-This event is then associated with a job that handles the actual sending of the email.
-By utilizing queues and jobs, the application can offload time-consuming tasks, ensuring a smoother user experience.
-This approach also enhances scalability by allowing the application to handle a large number of orders and notifications efficiently.
+To improve application performance and responsiveness, email notifications are asynchronously processed using Laravel's mail queue, jobs, and events.
+When the ingredient stock falls below a specified percentage, an event is triggered.
+This event is linked to a job responsible for sending the email.
+Additionally, this approach enhances scalability, enabling the system to efficiently manage a high volume of orders and notifications.

+## Getting Started

 ### Prerequisites